millerk22/emc2-labs/EMC2-Labs-Fall/labpandas.rst

 In fact, Pandas stands for 'panel data', an economic term.
 Over the years the library has been open-sourced and been developed into the library that it is today.

+The purpose of this lab is to get you familiar with the Pandas library.
+This is a widely used tool across industry and having experience with it can set you apart for getting internships and jobs.
+While it is not necessary to have perfectly memorized this library, making sure you are familiar with it will help you in your future.

 DataFrames
 ----------